 Watch on to see a medial branch block demonstration.

-These injections are administered in the same manner as facet joint injections along the sides of the spine.
+Your doctor administers these injections in the same manner as facet joint injections, that is along the sides of the spine.
 There may be one or more injections, depending on the severity of the pain.
 These blocks can be therapeutic, blocking pain, or diagnostic to see if the back is where the issue lies.
 If a patient has a cold or the flu or is on blood thinners, the doctor will not be able to perform this intervention.

 Sacroiliac injections are given directly into the sacroiliac joint that’s located at the bottom of the spine.
 These injections can offer pain relief that lasts from 24-48 hours with a steroid medication, or just a couple hours with a local anesthetic.
-These can also be used as diagnostic tools.
+Your doctor can also use these as diagnostic tools.

 As noted in our longer post on this topic: